d11n/openapi-server/node/packages/express/README.md

 # OpenAPI Express Server

 Work-in-progress.
 Install at your own peril.
-Or curiousity.
+Or curiosity.

 ## Installation